 Simply put, a network node is a point where a message can be created, received, or transmitted.
 Hereby we will discuss the different types of Bitcoin nodes: full nodes, supernodes, miner nodes, and SPV clients.

-Diving into the context of blockchains - which are designed as distributed systems - the network of computer nodes is what makes it possible for Bitcoin to be used as a decentralized peer-to-peer (P2P) digital currency that is censorship-resistant by design and does not require a middle-man to be transacted from user to user (no matter how distant they are in the world).
+Diving into the context of blockchains - which are designed as distributed systems - the network of computer nodes is what makes it possible for Bitcoin to be used as a decentralized peer-to-peer (P2P) digital currency.
+As such, it is censorship-resistant by design and doesn't require a middle-man to be transacted from user to user (no matter how distant they are in the world).

 Therefore, blockchain nodes are responsible for acting as a communication point that may perform different functions.
 Any computer or device that connects to the Bitcoin interface may be considered as a node in the sense that they communicate somehow with each other.
 These nodes are also able to transmit information about transactions and blocks within the distributed network of computers by using the Bitcoin peer-to-peer protocol.
 However, each computer node is defined according to its particular functions, so there are different types of Bitcoin nodes.

-Full nodes are the ones that really support and provide security to Bitcoin and they are indispensable to the network.
-These nodes may also be referred to as full validating nodes as they engage in the process of verifying transactions and blocks against the system’s consensus rules.
+Full nodes are the ones that really support and provide security to Bitcoin, and they are indispensable to the network.
+These nodes may also be referred to as fully validating nodes as they engage in the process of verifying transactions and blocks against the system’s consensus rules.
 Also, full nodes are able to relay new transactions and blocks to the blockchain.